Rob Gale: Valour FC

 On 26 June 2018, Gale was announced as the first head coach and general manager of Canadian Premier League club Valour FC.
 He was relieved from his duties on 23 September 2021.

 Portland Thorns FC

 On 23 March 2023, Portland Thorns FC appointed Gale as an assistant coach under head coach Mike Norris.
 In April 2024, the Thorns named Gale interim head coach following Norris's promotion to technical director of the Thorns.
 On 19 July 2024, the Thorns appointed Gale as the permanent head coach after winning eight of his twelve games as interim coach.

 The Thorns proceeded to win only two of the following ten regular season matches after Gale's permanent appointment, losing seven of them, to finish tied with the club's lowest league finish at sixth place.
 The club qualified for the NWSL playoffs but were eliminated in the first round by NJ/NY Gotham FC.
 The Thorns also finished second in Group B of the 2024-25 CONCACAF W Champions Cup group stage under Gale and qualified for the semifinals.

+On Nov.
+25, 2025, the Thorns announced that Gale and the club had agreed to part ways, with assistant coach Sarah Lowdon to serve as interim head coach.

+Winnipeg NSL Franchise

+In July 2026, it was announced that Winnipeg had been awarded an expansion franchise in the Northern Super League, with Gale as a co-founder alongside fromer Canadian international Desiree Scott.
+Gale was announced to be the new Winnipeg team's Chief Sporting Officer.